cybercongress/cybercongress/site/content/post/cyberlink_import.md

+---
+date: 2020-04-19
+url: how-to-import-cyberlinks-from-euler-5-to-euler-6
+title: 'How to import cyberlinks from `euler-5` to `euler-6`'
+author: savetheales
+---

 # How to import cyberlinks from `euler-5` to `euler-6`

 This guide will explain several ways to migrate your cyberlinks.

 Following [our migration proposal](https://cybercongress.ai/euler-6-migration/), the [IPLD structure](https://io.cybernode.ai/api/v0/dag/get?arg=bafyreibnn7bfilbmkrxm2rwk5fe6qzzdvm2xen34cjdktdoex4uylb76z4/) with the links made by masters has been prepared and is ready to be moved across testnets.
 These are the tools masters can use to migrate their links from `euler-5` to `euler-6` network, depending on how you created your links: